| | Before and After | Surgical Orthodontics | What Braces Can Do For You | Two-Phase Treatment WHY BRACES?

 move teeth faster with less discomfort to patients.

-Treatment time typically ranges from one to three years, depending
+DURATION OF TREATMENT Treatment time typically ranges from one to three years, depending

 on the growth of the patient's mouth and face and the severity